When will theme parks reopen?

 Getting Tickets to Theme Parks

 It’s possible that you may not be able to purchase new tickets for select theme parks when they announce reopening dates.
 Because many theme parks are limiting capacity, they are requiring reservations for theme park ticket holders.
-The Walt Disney World Resort in Florida has temporarily paused any new ticket sales or hotel reservations while they assist guests who currently have tickets or reservations.
+The Walt Disney World Resort in Florida temporarily paused any new ticket sales or hotel reservations while they assisted guests who had tickets or reservations.
+They reopened new ticket and reservation sales once the theme parks reopened and all guests were accommodated.

 The Disneyland Resort temporarily paused new tickets sales effective immediately on June 10, 2020.
 We have confirmed that park reservations will be required when the parks reopen, however no information about that system is available at this time.
 Additionally, Knott’s Berry Farm has temporarily stopped selling tickets through any third-party vendors.
 All currently purchased tickets are valid, and will continue to be valid.
 No specific information has been released about making reservations for any of the theme parks, but we will let you know as soon as any information is available.